CrackTheHack/Pubg_Script-19.0-For-Mediatek-Helio-G90T/README.md

 * Only For Root User.
 * Apply Wall-Hack At Single Select.
 Don't Select Multi Option With Wall-Hack.
+* Off Wall-hack Value If You Want To Play TDM After Global Game Play And Same For Global To TDM.

 1. Last-Update 😊👉 30-7-2020  |  Status :- Safe 👉No 10-Min And 10-Year Ban👈